 OurSay: MPs must take a stand on marriage equality

-According to the latest Galaxy poll, 62% of Australians support gay marriage and 75% believe it will be legalised.
-That's certainly reflected in the questions readers most want asked of the independent MPs in Parliament.
+Polls show most Australians support same-s-x marriage.
+That's certainly reflected in the questions readers most want asked of the independent MPs in Parliament, writes Priscilla Pho.